Stock Market Prediction via Deep Learning Techniques: A Survey: Related work

-The latest surveys on stock market prediction focus on deep learning methods such as CNN, RNN, and GNN.
-The superiority of the work done by Jiang \cite{jiang2021applications} over others is reflected in the fact that he takes the implementation and reproducibility of the papers into account.
-Specifically, the paper mentioned the main tools for implementation, like Keras, TensorFlow, PyTorch, Theano, and scikit-learn.
-Many papers' data and code availability are investigated to prove reproducibility.
-They paid more attention to the recent progress of deep learning methods applied in stock market prediction.
-Thakkar and Chaudhari \cite{thakkar2021comprehensive} studied the various deep learning-based neural network approaches for predicting the stock market.
-The main models they concentrated on are CNN, RNN, and DNN.
-The need, challenges, and future directions are summarized and analyzed based on the papers from 2017 to 2020.
-Kumbure et al. \cite{kumbure2022machine} provided a literature review of 138 journal articles on stock market forecasting published between 2000 and 2019.
-The main contribution of this survey is that it pays more attention to the features and unique variables in the datasets.
-There are two categories of deep learning methods, which are supervised and unsupervised machine learning methods.
-However, some surveys still need to include the latest techniques, such as Transformer and pre-trained Bert models, which are reviewed in this survey.
+Recent surveys on stock market prediction have primarily focused on deep learning techniques such as CNN, RNN, and GNN. \citet{jiang2021applications} stood out among others as it took into consideration the implementation and reproducibility of the research.
+Specifically, the paper highlighted the main tools used for implementation, including Keras, TensorFlow, PyTorch, Theano, and scikit-learn.
+The data and code availability of several papers were also investigated to demonstrate reproducibility.
+This study placed emphasis on the recent advancements in deep learning methods applied to stock market prediction.
+Thakkar and Chaudhari \cite{thakkar2021comprehensive} examined various deep learning-based neural network approaches for stock market prediction.
+The study summarizes and analyzes the need, challenges, and future directions based on papers from 2017 to 2020.
+Kumbure et al. \cite{kumbure2022machine} conducted a literature review of 138 journal articles on stock market forecasting published between 2000 and 2019.
+The survey places particular attention on the features and unique variables in the datasets.
+The survey categorizes the deep learning methods into two groups, supervised and unsupervised machine learning methods.
+However, some of the surveys still lack the inclusion of the latest techniques such as Transformer and pre-trained BERT models, which are also reviewed in this survey.

-In general, past surveys have presented traditional methods and previous neural network techniques in detail, and there has been a gap between the past and current research trends.
-The surveys in the last two years have yet to be up to date with the latest techniques.
-Besides that, some existing surveys \cite{thakkar2021comprehensive, kumbure2022machine, jiang2021applications, li2017web, hu2021survey, kumar2021systematic} rarely classified papers by targets, and some only focused on stock market forecasting tasks.
-At this time, there is an urgent need for a survey to catch up with the latest techniques to solve the problem of stock market prediction.
-Therefore, this survey proposes a new classification method for deep learning models and provides a more comprehensive and wide-ranging study.
-We will focus more on new papers published and the latest technology.
+Previous surveys have extensively covered traditional methods and older neural network techniques, leaving a gap in understanding current research trends.
+Recent surveys have not been fully updated to include the latest techniques.
+Additionally, some existing surveys \cite{thakkar2021comprehensive, kumbure2022machine, jiang2021applications, li2017web, hu2021survey, kumar2021systematic} have not adequately classified papers by targets or have only focused on stock market forecasting tasks.
+Given this need for an updated survey that incorporates the latest techniques for stock market prediction, this survey proposes a new deep learning model classification method and aims to provide a more comprehensive and up-to-date analysis.
+The focus will be on newer papers and the most current technology.